sachinym/Github-Advanced-Security/Adv_sec_intro.md

 ### Task 3: Where to turn on the different components of GitHub Advanced Security?

+In this task, we will learn how to enable GitHub Advanced Security features for a repository, including Dependabot, Code Scanning, and Secret Scanning.
+We will explore how to activate and configure essential security features such as the Dependency Graph, Dependabot Alerts, CodeQL analysis, and Push Protection, ensuring comprehensive security coverage for our repository.
+Additionally, we will review the alerts generated in the Security tab, gaining insights into potential vulnerabilities and securing our code.

 1. On the **Home** page, click on your **profile** on top of the right hand.

    ![Picture1](./images/orgprofile.png)